Curriculum for children

 Fun Bible Skits

 Bring Bible stories to life with these ready-to-go skits!
-Each short script is reproducible, and accompanied by tips for discussion and activities.
+Each short script is reproducible, and accompanied by suggested activities and discussion questions.
 Build a curriculum around this resource or use it in conjunction with another curriculum.
 The three volumes contain 75 different Bible-story-based skits.
 Find the books here.

 The Kids Can Club is a series of all-in-one, flexible resources for children’s clubs, midweek, Sunday night, camp or other settings.
 Each session includes: